InternetHealthReport/ihr-django/README.md

     In settings.py, line 260+, it sets the zone of the celery and tells him which task will be scheduled and its interval.

+### If you want to add a new task to celery

+    If it is new task
+        - You can add the task in tasks.py

+    If it is the same task but for different topic
+        - You can copy the task and just change the topic that is found in the TopicPartition function

+    Note that
+        - tasks.py is exists in internethealthreport folder
+        - Don't forget to write ```@shared_task()``` on top of the function

+    - import this function in celery.py file the same way as the kafka_alert imported

+    - in settings.py, scroll down to the last thing and you will find CELERY_BEAT_SCHEDULE and add this function to it the same way as kafka_alert is added (please note that you have to give it the same name as the function name)

 ## Add test data to the database <a name = "add-test-data"></a>
 In the production database some of the ids are changed to BIGINT.
 We should locally apply these changes before importing data: